emmerge/graviton/README.md

 # API Docs

-## Meteor.Collection.prototype
+## Mongo.Collection.prototype
 The following are added to all your meteor collections:
 * `all()` is an alias for `find().fetch()`
 * `build()` returns a new local `Gravition.Model` based on your collection definition.
 Does not save to db.
 The instance can be saved using `Model.save()`.
 * `create()` calls build() to generate a Model instance then inserts it into the db.

 ## Graviton
 * `Graviton.define(collectionName, options)` Use to define your collections.
-Returns a Meteor.Collection instantiated with a transform function based on the options passed.
+Returns a Mongo.Collection instantiated with a transform function based on the options passed.

   *Options*
     * `persist` Passing false will define a local collection. defaults to `true`